nikeshskillup/bmi-calculator/README.md

 ```
 </details>

-## Step 3: Define CSS Styles for the UI
+## Step 3: Verify Style in `src/App.css` for the UI

-To style the user interface (UI) of the BMI Calculator, we utilize CSS.
-The following CSS styles are defined in the `app.css` file to achieve a clean and visually appealing design:
+Please verify your 'src/app.css' file for the CSS styles.
+If you cannot find the CSS styles in the file, you can utilize the following code within the 'app.css' file

 <details>
 <Summary>Click to view the code</Summary>